 Instead of shrubbery that needs constant tending, consider hedging the yard with a small vinyl, composite or metal fence, which requires no paint or stain to look good well into the future (some even come with a lifetime guarantee).

 PVC decking can take the place of wood, and will never need refinishing.
-Digging up the family pool is a good idea — unless you have a legion of family members who want to tend to it each day in exchange for its use.
+Digging up the family pool is a good idea — unless you have a legion of family members or at least a couple of adult children who want to tend to it each day in exchange for its use.

 Finally, take steps to make the exterior of your home as long-lasting and maintenance-free as possible.
 Next time your shingles need replacing, consider a lifetime-guaranteed steel roof instead of the standard 15-year shingles.
 The cost is higher upfront but your roof will be attractive and free of leaks forever.

 Energy-efficient windows and doors are another investment that pays off over the long term, through lower energy bills.
 New windows are usually easier to clean, too, saving you the cost of hiring pros to do the job in later years.

 When it comes to the siding itself, forego high-maintenance options like cedar siding that needs regular cleaning, inspection and refinishing every 5 years or so, or fade-prone aluminum siding that will need painting to stay looking fresh.
 Opt instead for a long-lasting solution like fiber cement.